Panama Foundations

 Panama’s foundation council is not subject to the licensing, capitalization, and regulatory oversight that the Cook Islands Financial Supervisory Commission imposes on licensed trustee companies.
 Administration quality depends entirely on the individuals appointed to the council, with no institutional backstop comparable to a regulated trustee market.

 For U.S. persons whose primary objective is protecting assets from creditors, a Cook Islands trust, Nevis trust, or Belize trust provides stronger statutory protections, clearer tax treatment, tested case law, and regulated fiduciary administration.
-A Panama foundation may serve estate planning or privacy objectives for Latin American families operating within civil law systems, but it is not an appropriate asset protection vehicle for U.S. persons facing litigation exposure.
+A Panama foundation may suit estate planning or privacy objectives for Latin American families operating within civil law systems, but it is not a strong asset protection vehicle for U.S. persons facing litigation exposure.